varsha13152/tp/docs/UserGuide.md

 ![Ui](images/Ui.png)
 * __Index:__ This component displays the position of each visitor in the Guest List Panel.
 * __Guest Name:__ The Name is displayed in both the Guest Detail and Guest List Panel, which represent the name of the visitor.
-* __Guest ID:__ Every visitor will be assigned to a visitor ID after added to the system.
+* __Guest ID:__ Every visitor will be assigned to a visitor ID after being added to the system.
 The visitor ID is unique and is the primary way to identify a visitor.
 * __Guest Phone Number:__ The contact number associated with the visitor.
 * __Guest Address:__ The physical location or residence of the visitor, which may be used for record-keeping.
 * __Guest Email:__ The email address of the visitor.